Limitation of Characterizing Implicit Regularization by Data-independent Functions

 One of the greatest mysteries of neural networks (NNs) is their ability to generalize well without any explicit regularization even when they are heavily overparametrized \citep{breiman1995reflections, CZhang}.
 For conventional machine learning algorithms, without a regularization term, heavily overparameterized models easily overfit the data.
 However, for NNs, it has been empirically observed that, with proper initialization, their training trajectories are implicitly biased towards well-generalized solutions.
 Such a training-induced regularization effect is commonly referred to as implicit regularization and is a central issue for the deep learning theory.

 Currently, our theoretical understanding of implicit regularization is very limited.
-In this work, we make a further step to explore the following basic theoretical questions about implicit regularization with an aim of helping us understand NNs better: (i) How to define implicit regularization mathematically; (ii) What is the relation between implicit regularization and conventional explicit regularization; (iii) How to characterize implicit regularization.

-Questions (ii) and (iii) are closely related in a sense that if implicit and explicit regularizations are equivalent, then we can always hope to find an explicit regularization function to fully characterize any implicit regularization.
-In our work, we specifically address the relation between implicit regularization and a widely considered class of explicit regularization---regularization by a data-independent function.
-In our study, this problem is converted to whether there always exists a data-independent function $G$ over the parameter space whose value exactly quantifies the preference of certain training process.
-For overparameterized linear models, specific nonlinear models and also NNs in the NTK regime, such a data-independent function $G$ can be exactly derived, detailed introduced in Related Works.
-On the other hand, it has been proved that, for specific problem like matrix factorization, stochastic convex optimization or one-neuron ReLU NN, implicit regularization cannot be explained by norms, strongly convex functions and data-independent functions \cite{NRazinNorm,ADauber,GVardi}.
+To help us understand NNs better, we make a further step to explore the following basic theoretical questions about implicit regularization: (i) How to define implicit regularization mathematically; (ii) What is the relation between implicit regularization and conventional explicit regularization; (iii) How to characterize implicit regularization.
+Questions (ii) and (iii) are closely related in the sense that if implicit and explicit regularization are equivalent, then we may expect to find an explicit regularization function to fully characterize any implicit regularization.
+In this work, we specifically address the relation between implicit regularization and a widely considered class of explicit regularization---regularization by a data-independent function.
+In our study, this problem is converted to whether there always exists a data-independent function $G$ over the parameter space whose value exactly quantifies the preference of a certain training process.
+For overparameterized linear models, specific nonlinear models and also NNs in the NTK regime, such a data-independent function $G$ can be exactly derived, detailly introduced in Section \ref{Section Related works}.
+On the other hand, it has been proved that, for specific problems like matrix factorization, stochastic convex optimization and one-neuron ReLU NN, implicit regularization cannot be explained by norms, strongly convex functions and data-independent functions \citep{NRazinNorm,ADauber,GVardi}.